• ÇTL sistemimiz sıfırlandı ve olumlu değişiklikler yapıldı. Detaylar için: TIKLA

 "No, wife," said the man, "I do not like to say that to him.
 That would not do, it is too much.
 The flounder can't make you pope."

 "Husband," said she, "what nonsense!
 If he can make an emperor he can make a pope.
-Go to him direCTLy.
+Go to him directly.
 I am emperor, and you are nothing but my husband.
 Will you go at once."

 Then he was afraid and went, but he was quite faint, and shivered and shook, and his knees and legs trembled.
 And a high wind blew over the land, and the clouds flew, and towards evening all grew dark, and the leaves fell from the trees, and the water rose and roared as if it were boiling, and splashed upon the shore.
 And in the distance he saw ships which were firing guns in their sore need, pitching and tossing on the waves.
 And yet in the midst of the sky there was still a small patch of blue, though on every side it was as red as in a heavy storm.
 So, full of despair, he went and stood in much fear and said,